Sahil0402/movies_app/README.md

 ## Overview

-The Movies App is a web application built with React, showcasing a list of movies with the capability to view detailed information about each one.
+The Movies Mania is a web application built with React, showcasing a list of movies with the capability to view detailed information about each one.
 It integrates the TVMaze API for dynamic content fetching and includes a feature to book tickets for these movies.

 ## Features